 Secondary legislation

 EUR-Lex is the most comprehensive database of everything related to EU law.
-For example, you can not only find the final laws but, by clicking on the “procedure” tab, you can retrace the various steps leading to their enacment (beginning with the Commission proposal).
+You can find not only the final laws but, by clicking on the “procedure” tab, also retrace the various steps leading to their enactment, beginning with the Commission proposal.
 This can help you understand the different EU institutions’ positions, which can be empirically demanding but is often necessary to understand your “case”.
-A good glossary of terms is available here.
-When dealing with directives, the “NIM” (National Implementing Measures) tab provides you with a list of national laws that member states have adopted in reaction to a particular piece of EU legislation.
-Moreover, EUR-Lex contains a host of other useful resources such as ECJ case law and written questions by MEPs, which can provide fascinating insight into EU policy-making.
-Last but not least, EUR-Lex runs on a system known as CELEX.
-Familiarizing yourself with CELEX can help you develop a more comprehensive understanding of what the EU does.
+A useful glossary of terms is available here.

 International agreements

-Another major element of the acquis communautaire (a French term referring to the entire body of EU law) are international agreements.
-They are situated between primary law (the Treaties) and secondary legislation (laws based on the Treaties).
-Ever since the Treaty of Rome, the EU had had the necessary powers to conclude international agreements with other states and international organizations in specific areas.
-In 1971, however, the European Court of Justice (ECJ) in the AETR case developed what can be called the doctrine of “implied powers”, which enabled the EU to conclude international agreements “over the whole field of objectives” defined by the Treaty.
-In brief, this meant that even where external powers had not been explicitly conferred, such powers are conferred implicitly whenever the goals the EU has set for itself could not be reached through purely internal measures.
+International agreements are another major element of the acquis communautaire, which is a French term referring to the entire body of EU law.
+They are situated between primary law, the Treaties, and secondary legislation, meaning laws based on the Treaties.
+Ever since the Treaty of Rome, the EU has had the necessary powers to conclude international agreements with other states and international organisations in specific areas.
+In 1971, however, the European Court of Justice (ECJ) developed what can be called the doctrine of “implied powers” in the AETR case.
+This enabled the EU to conclude international agreements “over the whole field of objectives” defined by the Treaty.
+In brief, this meant that even where external powers had not been explicitly conferred, such powers are conferred implicitly whenever the EU’s goals cannot be reached through internal measures alone.

 Ever since the Treaty of Rome, the EU has concluded thousands of international agreements.
-You can find them in the respective databases of the Council, EEAS or EUR-Lex.
-If you need general background information on the EU’s relations with certain countries or world regions, you can also have a look at the summaries offered by the EEAS or the Commission’s Directorate-Generals (DGs) for Trade and Development.
-Frequently the EU delegations also offer interesting information on the EU’s bilateral relations with the country in which they are located.
+You can find them in the databases of the Council and EUR-Lex.
+If you need general background information on the EU’s relations with certain countries or world regions, you can also have a look at the summaries offered by the EEAS, the Commission’s Directorate-General for Trade, and the Commission’s Directorate-General for International Partnerships.
+EU delegations also often provide useful information on the EU’s bilateral relations with the country in which they are located.

 Audiovisual information